 In order to handle the problem of the divergence of the integral

 we use Zagier's regularization as in Subsection~\ref{watsonformuladimension2}.
-In the three-dimensional case the renormalized scalar product $ \langle \cdot, \cdot\rangle_{\rn} $ is defined analogously to the two-dimensional case by simply subtracting the divergence causing part in the Fourier expansion.
+In the 3-dimensional case the renormalized scalar product $ \langle \cdot, \cdot\rangle_{\rn} $ is defined analogously to the 2-dimensional case by simply subtracting the divergence causing part in the Fourier expansion.
 Then using the same arguments as in \cite[pp.~429--430]{zagier} as well as the calculations of \cite[p.~8]{laaksonen} we obtain: